freqn/Rails-assignment---import-search-with-ranking-without-a-search-gem/README.md

 Here's an overview of work performed:

 Story 1 - Created rake task (nothing was specified for actual end-user actions), service object & custom seed file to import articles (and create authors) from .csv file.
 The task command is rails db:seed:articles (commented at top of db/custom_seeds/articles.rb).
+  - Created Service Object to handle the data import and clean up fragments
+  -

 Story 2 - Added basic text string search of titles and body text leveraging the sidebar search field.